danielabar/js-design-patterns-tuts/README.md

 Performance - poor performance results from having a long prototype chain.

 Mixin pattern can make multiple inheritance easy.
 The concept of a mixin is to take an object, and "mix in" the functionality of another object.

 jQuery has [extend](http://api.jquery.com/jquery.extend/) to perform mixins.
 Custom [implementation](src/mixins-part1/Mixin.js) of extend.

 Mixins allow for use of same functionality among different objects, and also to define unique functionality for an object.

+### Mixins (Part 2)

+Extend function from previous section is "all or nothing" approach to mixin.
+Takes ALL of source functions and copies them to target object.

+May want flexibility to specify which methods should be copied.